awnukowski/awnukowski.github.io/README.md

 **Tools/Skills Used:** Linux, Terminal commands, Process monitoring, System administration, Troubleshooting, Resource management

 **Reflection:** I learned how to view and manage processes efficiently in Linux, gaining experience with commands like `ps`, `top`, and `kill`.
-This project strengthened my troubleshooting skills and helped me understand system resource usage—important fundamentals for IT support and cybersecurity.
+This project strengthened my troubleshooting skills and helped me understand system resource usage.

 ---